mohmiim/MLIntroduction/session-3/README.md

 model.add(Dense(5,activation='softmax'))
 ~~~~

-The rest of the code should stay pretty much the same if you check the output of model.summary() you will notice that this model has 1,737,317 parameters, compared to the 31M+ parameters in the model we created in the previous session.
+If you check the output of model summary (), the rest of the code should stay pretty much the same.
+However, you will notice that this model has 1,737,317 parameters, compared to the 31M+ parameters in the model we created in the previous session.

 <p align="center">
 <img src="images/model.png" height="550" width="200" >